sweattep/ancient_quotes/README.md

 >An ignorant [person] would think them self-sufficient because of their restraint, but you will know them by their [characteristic] sign.

+>And when they see a sign, they ridicule

 >If one offered for love all the wealth of one's house, it would be utterly scorned.

 >Unlike the other high priests, He does not need to offer daily sacrifices